TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-tracer-bullet-snapshots.md

 # Loading Snapshots

-I factored out the code in `syncLogsAsync` that processes the value returned from querying the event log to create the `updateContent` helper function.
+I factored out the code in `syncLogsAsync` that updates in-memory content to create the `updateContent` helper function.
 It takes the current spreadsheet content and returns a new updated content object.
-To start, I added new code that handles the case where the returned entries start with a snapshot.
-This is what you'd expect during the initial load into the engine.
+To start with, I added code that handles the case where the returned entries start with a snapshot.
+This is what you'd expect to see when you first load data into the engine.

 Here's the overall structure.